tsteifer/homepage/content/home/header01.md

 ---
-widget = blank
+widget: blank
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear in.
+headless: true  # This file represents a page section.
+active: true  # Activate this widget? true/false
+weight: 1  # Order that this section will appear in.

-title= ""
+title: ""

 # ...
 Put Your Section Options Here (title etc.) ...